 When it comes to learning how to focus as a multi-passionate creative, there tends to be some struggle involved.
-I know this because I’ve polled several members of my Facebook group, and I’m a multi-passionate creative myself.
+I know this because I’ve polled several multi-passionate creatives and I’m a multi-passionate creative myself.
 So, I know what it’s like to doubt your ability to stay focused long enough to see one project through.
 Let alone figure out how to integrate various passions into your business.

 Multi-passionate creatives often feel like focus is something that’s just outside of our grasp, or that everyone else is great at it except us.